Need Our Expert Help? Call us +44 (0) 203 178 2048

 • Call one of our British Citizenship Experts immediately, and they can thoroughly assess your situation and confirm the best options available to you to turn this situation around ASAP.

-• As there is no appeal process or administrative review allowed, you will have lost the government fees you have paid and will be required to re-apply once you have corrected the issues used to justify refusing your previous application.
+• As no appeal process or administrative review is allowed, you will have lost the government fees you have paid and will be required to re-apply once you have corrected the issues to justify refusing your previous application.

 • Re-apply ASAP (once you qualify for citizenship) by submitting a perfectly presented and argued application to ensure your British citizenship application is successful.